50M+ scored sessions

 Test Popularity — Scores Taken

-Which tests people take most.
+Which tests people take most across all 29 tests.
 Reaction Time leads by a wide margin — it's the fastest test to complete and the most shareable result.
+17 new tests added May 2026.

 What Each Test Measures